AltimateAI/vscode-dbt-power-user/media/initialSetup.md

-# Welcome to the dbt-power-user extension setup!
+# Welcome to the dbt Power User extension setup!

 **We're here to ensure a smooth setup process.
 If you need help or run into any questions, our support team is just a click away**